Purported quantitative support for multiple introductions of SARS-CoV-2 into humans is an artefact of an imbalanced

 \section{Summary}

 The authors imposed three additional conditions on the one-introduction model.
 Two were simple constraints.
 The other determined weighting.

 When one of the constraints was applied to the two-introduction model, the Bayes factor was reduced from 4.3 to 0.5.
-In this case upstream diversity was not modelled.
-Instead, as in the authors' analysis, it arose implicitly from compatibility statements and an assumption that ancestral haplotypes had equal probabilities, which indirectly implied that all introduced pairs were separated by two or more mutations, and that more than 50\% were ancestor-descendant pairs.

-When the authors' implicit upstream diversity was replaced by a tuned model, so that all three additional conditions could be applied to the two-introduction model, the Bayes factor was further reduced to 0.3.
+When upstream evolution was modeled under neutrality, with a strict molecular clock comparable to that observed in humans, so that all three additional conditions could be applied to the two-introduction model, an upper bound for the Bayes factor was reduced to 0.25.

-No corrections were made for the additional free parameters and beneficial assumptions afforded to the two-introduction model.

 When the conditions applied to the two-introduction model are made consistent with those that the authors applied to the one-introduction model, the Bayes factor is reduced by an order of magnitude, and the previously reported quantitative support is reversed.
 The credibility of the multiple introduction hypothesis should be re-examined in light of this reversal.